anseki/grunt-task-helper/README.md

 ```

 #### handlerByContent
 The handlers which were specified via `options.handlerByContent` are called per a `dest` file in specified `files` components (and parsed by Grunt, and might have changed by `handlerByFileSrc`).
-This may be a one handler, or an array which includes multiple handlers. (see [Cycle of handlers](#cycle-handlers).)
+This may be a handler, or an array which includes multiple handlers. (see [Cycle of handlers](#cycle-handlers).)
 These are handlers to edit (or check) the content that should be written to `dest` file.
 If *JavaScript Function* is specified, following arguments are assigned, and return value is the following meaning.